-HersheyPark is no Disney World, but I’ll admit it’s still pretty cool.
-The thing that surprised me the most is the need to have more than one day there.
-Aside from the theme park there’s a water park, and a zoo, among other things (which I’ll detail below).
+HersheyPark is no Disney World, but it’s still pretty cool.
+The thing that surprised me the most is the need to have more than one day here.

-It’s very family friendly, and you’ll notice signs like these located throughout, which lets guests know which rides are appropriate for which age group.
+HersheyPark is super family friendly.
+The first thing you’ll notice are signs like these, which are located throughout.
+This lets guests know which rides are appropriate for which age group.

-We didn’t have the chance to go to the zoo, called ZooAmerica, which boasts 11-acres and 200 animals from five regions within North America, or the Boardwalk, which has water rides.
-Honestly, we didn’t even get to see much of the park.
-Because this:
+We didn’t have the chance to go to ZooAmerica, which boasts 11-acres and 200 animals from five regions within North America.
+We also didn’t visit the Boardwalk, which is essentially a water park.
+Honestly, we didn’t even get to see most of the theme park, because of this:

-I think we each managed to go on a roller coaster, and I tried to take the baby on the carousel, but that’s when she first fell asleep.
+I think we each managed to go on a roller coaster, and I took the baby on the carousel, but that’s when she first fell asleep.

-Admission to Chocolate World is free (as is parking for a certain period of time), and there are activities within that are either free or pay as you go.
-The most notable, and probably the longest wait (because it’s free) is a ride along factory tour.
+Admission to Chocolate World is free (as is parking for a certain period of time), and there are activities within that are also either free, or pay as you go.
+The most notable, and probably the longest wait is a ride along factory tour.
 It’s baby-friendly, and you get free chocolate afterwards!
-Guests load into slow moving cars that are on a track and learn all about how chocolate is made.
+Guests load into slow moving cars that are on a track, and learn all about how chocolate is made.

 Things to do in Chocolate World:

 – Create Your Own Candy Bar (fee).
 Guests choose their own ingredients and wrapper!
-While it’s probably one of the most expensive chocolate bars you will have, it’s a fun experience!
+While it’s probably one of the most expensive chocolate bars you will have, it’s a cool thing to do.

 – Tasting Experience (fee).
 Tasting Experts teach you all about tasting chocolate with sights, smells, and sounds.

 – Trolly (fee): For a small fee you can embark on a trolly ride through the town of Hershey.
-A guide will fill you in on the historic town, and during certain times of the year they are geared toward holidays like Halloween, Christmas, etc.
+A guide will fill you in on the historic town, and during certain times of the year they are geared towards holidays, like Halloween, Christmas, etc.

 – Photo Studio: Fun photos with the option to purchase.